GitTools/GitVersion/docs/configuration.md

 ## Configuration tool
 If you run `GitVersion init` you will be launched into a configuration tool, it can help you configure GitVersion the way you want it.

-It will create file 'GitVersion.yml' in directory where you launched initialization.
-It can be root repository directory or any subdirectory in case when you have single repository for more then one project or restricted to commit into subdirectory.
+Once complete, the `init` command will create a `GitVersion.yml` file in the working directory.
+It can be the root repository directory or any subdirectory in case you have a single repository for more than one project or are restricted to commit into a subdirectory.

 **Note:** GitVersion ships with internal default configuration which works with GitHubFlow and GitFlow, probably with others too.